Paul1086/Wind-Generator-Short-Circuit-Fault-Detection-using-Machine-Learning/README.md

 # Wind-Generator-Short-Circuit-Fault-Detection-using-Machine-Learning

-Currently writing a paper for an IEEE Conference.
+Currently working on this project, and planning to write up a paper.
 Will be uploading the project very soon.

 Some of my other machine learning projects are: